Aku1795/udacity-data-structures-and-algorithms-nanodegree/first_assignement/analysis.md

     ⁃	Printing the message is a O(1).
 ## Task 2
-The worst case scenario is a O(2n+1) and below is the detailed explanation:
+The worst case scenario is a O(n) and below is the detailed explanation:

     ⁃	O(n) for getting the calling times per number